 During the present studies the effect of water soluble fertilizers and micronutrients on fruit characters of grand nain cultivar of banana was observed during the period of two years.
-The fruit character in terms of period of maturity of fruits were found to be greatly influenced by the application of dose of water soluble fertilizers through drip fertigation.
-The test cultivar under the fertilizer treatments found to be showed early flowering as compared to the flowering as compared to the flowering in the test cultivar under conventional method of application of fertilizers.
-It was also observed that the finger length, diameter, fruit firmness and maturity of fruits in the test cultivar under fertilizer treatments with micronutrients was increased during both trial years as compared to control.
+The fruit characters in terms of finger diameter, were found to be greatly influenced by the application of dose of water soluble fertilizers through drip fertigation.
+The test cultivar under the fertilizer treatments found to be showed increase in finger length as compared to the finger length in the test cultivar under conventional method of application of fertilizers.
+It was also observed that the finger length.
 The significant results may be due to timely supply of nutrients with appropriate amounts.
-The early flowering and maturity of the test cultivar, increase in finger length and diameter may be due to increase cell division, enzyme action and reactions, etc. stimulated by the dose of water soluble fertilizer with micronutrients.
+The early flowering and maturity of the test cultivar, may be due to increase cell division, enzyme action and reactions, etc. stimulated by the dose of water soluble fertilizer with micronutrients.
 Similar results were found to be observed by different workers in different plants under different conditions by the application of fertilizers and micronutrients.